tibetan-nlp/tibetan-spellchecker/doc/standard-syllable-structure.md

 ### Explicit vowels

 Explicit vowels appear on top or bottom of the main stack.
-A most one explicit vowel appears per syllable.
-Vowels can be (combined with ཀ):
+At most one explicit vowel appears per syllable.
+Explicit vowels are (combined with ཀ):

 - ཀི
 - ཀོ